 Effort Level45%

-45–90 minutes — and the output may be measuring the wrong thing entirely, with no warning
+45–90 minutes — but the output may be measuring the wrong thing entirely

 What WiseMint Does Instead